API Reference¶

 Traditional Setup¶

-Without the custom engine, add to INSTALLED_APPS
+Without the custom engine, add to INSTALLED_APPS:

 Then load tags in templates: